opensource-observer/oso/docs/docs/how-oso-works/schema/event.md

 ## Querying Event Data

+---

 The event table is the largest table in the OSO Data Warehouse.
-It contains the following fields for every type of event:

-- `id`: A unique identifier for the event (auto-generated).
-- `typeId`: The id of the event type (see above).
-- `toId`: The id of the artifact that the event is associated with.
-- `fromId`: The id of the artifact or user that the event is associated with (if applicable).
-- `time`: The date or timestamp (UTC) of the event.
-- `amount`: The amount of the event (default value is 1).
-- `details`: A JSON object containing additional details about the event (if applicable).
+As such, we have created data marts that aggregate event data at daily, weekly, and monthly intervals for artifacts, projects, and collections.

-As event queries may be slow, we recommend using aggregate tables whenever possible.
-Aggregate tables are generated for each event type at daily, weekly, and monthly intervals.
+As event queries may be slow, we recommend using these aggregate tables whenever possible.
 See the [API documentation](../../integrate) for more information about querying event data.